 We describe the origin of wiki technology, which has become widely influential, and its relationship to the development of pattern languages in software.
-We show here how the relationship is deeper than previously understood, opening up the possibility of expanded capability for wikis, including a new generation of "federated" wiki.
+We show how the relationship is deeper than previously understood.
+The deep shared logic points to unrealized potential, with expanded capability for wikis - including a new generation of "federated" wiki.
+We draw conclusions about the use of this and related technology to "curate" (collectively gather and refine) knowledge systems.